Home Aviation Private Jets to World Cup Final 2026

 We may earn a commission if you book through links on this page.

 The World Cup Final is the single highest-demand private aviation event of 2026.
 The FAA has already published a dedicated safety plan covering all 11 US host city stadiums — and the New York/New Jersey region presents specific airport constraints that most guides completely miss.
+The most important: the closest executive airport to MetLife Stadium cannot physically accept the aircraft most international travellers will arrive on.

 The 2026 FIFA World Cup Final at MetLife Stadium in East Rutherford, New Jersey is confirmed for July 19, with kick-off at 3:00 PM local time.
 It is the first World Cup Final held in the United States since 1994, and the demand picture for private aviation is unlike any previous event.

-The Teterboro Problem
+The Teterboro problem

 Teterboro Airport (TEB) sits 5.5 miles from MetLife Stadium.
 For most major New York events, it is the default answer for private aviation — close, efficient, world-class FBO infrastructure.
+For the World Cup Final, it is not the answer for a significant portion of international travellers.

 Teterboro enforces a strict 100,000-pound maximum weight limit for all aircraft operating on its surfaces.
-Two of the most common ultra-long-range jets used for transatlantic and intercontinental travel both exceed this limit when fully fueled: the Gulfstream G650ER at 103,600 lbs MTOW and the Bombardier Global 7500 at 114,850 lbs MTOW.
+Two of the most common ultra-long-range jets used for transatlantic and intercontinental travel both exceed this limit when fully fuelled: the Gulfstream G650ER at 103,600 lbs MTOW and the Bombardier Global 7500 at 114,850 lbs MTOW.
 Neither can legally land at TEB.

 For buyers flying from London, Doha, Buenos Aires, or anywhere requiring a long-range aircraft, the airport plan starts at Morristown or Newark — not Teterboro.
+This is the single most important planning point for the Final and it is frequently omitted from general event guides.

 TEB